wehlutyk/thesis/content/3-gistr-3-methods.md

 #### Manual spam-coding

 Failure to properly encourage and wherever possible enforce the experiment's expectations led to data riddled with spurious transformations.
-Indeed, manual inspection of the data collected through Experiment 1, for which a substantial effort on instructions and for the overall interface had already been made, showed that large portions of the data was not usable as such.
+Manual inspection of the data collected through Experiment 1, for which a substantial effort on instructions and for the overall interface had already been made, showed that large portions of the data were not usable as such.
 We therefore spam-coded all the utterances from this and subsequent experiments by hand.
 An utterance with any of the following properties was coded as spam: